LPCIC/coq-elpi/README.md

 ##### Terms as arguments

-Terms passed to Elpi commands code via `(term)` or via a declaration (like `Record`, `Inductive` ...) are in raw format.
-Notations are unfolded, implicit arguments are expanded (holes `_` are added) and lexical analysis is performed (global names and bound names are identified, holes are applied to bound names in scope).
+Since version 1.15, terms passed to Elpi commands code via `(term)` or via a declaration (like `Record`, `Inductive` ...) are in elaborated format by default.
+This means that all Coq notational facilities are available, like deep pattern matching, or tactics in terms.
+One can use the attribute `#[arguments(raw)]` to declare a command which instead takes arguments in raw format.
+In that case, notations are unfolded, implicit arguments are expanded (holes `_` are added) and lexical analysis is performed (global names and bound names are identified, holes are applied to bound names in scope), but deep pattern matching or tactics in terms are not supported, and in particular type checking/inference is not performed.

-Type checking/inference is not performed: the `coq.typecheck` or `coq.elaborate-skeleton` APIs can be used to fill in implicit arguments and insert coercions.
+Once can use the `coq.typecheck` or `coq.elaborate-skeleton` APIs to fill in implicit arguments and insert coercions on raw terms.

 Terms passed to Elpi tactics via tactic notations can be forced to be elaborated beforehand by declaring the parameters to be of type `constr` or `open_constr`.
 Arguments of type `uconstr` are passed raw.